dll[-] dllfile [functype]Function [arguments]

 Some functions in dll have two versions: with 'A' and with 'W' suffix.
 The A version uses ANSI text.
 The W version uses Unicode UTF-16 text.
 You can omit 'A' suffix.
 If QM does not find the specified function, it searches for function with 'A' suffix.
 To support Unicode, use functions with 'W' suffix.
 Example.

 Supported are __stdcall and __cdecl calling conventions.
+Don't need to specify it.

-QM 2.2.1: To declare variable number of arguments, add space and ... at the end.
-Types of unspecified arguments cannot be converted, therefore must match expected.
+QM 2.2.1.
+To declare variable number of parameters, add ... at the end.
+When calling the function, argument types are not converted, therefore must match expected.

 Dll functions also can be declared in reference files and type libraries, which allows you to use them without declaring explicitly.
 Many declarations are in WINAPI and WINAPIV reference files.
 Usage example: